 - Thick – if you are looking for something that will keep the dumbbells securely fastened to your wrist, then these are a great pair of straps.

-- Good for failed grips – even if you are pushing yourself to the limits and you are suffering from muscle failure and lose your grip, this will remain attached to your hands.
+- Good for failed grips – even if you are pushing yourself to the limits and you are suffering from muscle failure and losing your grip, this will remain attached to your hands.

 - Webbing – if you want something that will give you a little flexibility when you are lifting, then the webbing in these straps is perfect.